mozilla/uniffi-rs/docs/adr/0007-enable-implementing-bindings-seperately.md

 * **[Option 2] Create a public API for external crates to implement their own bindings.**

     Developers would have traits exposed they can leverage to implement binding generators that do not live in `uniffi_bindgen`. `uniffi_bindgen` would still handle generic tasks related to binding generation.
-This includes:

-    1. Parsing the UDL, and passing the `ComponentInterface` to the specific binding generator.
-    1. Parsing the `uniffi.toml` and passing the language specific configuration down to the binding generator.
-    1. Calling a generic `BindingGenerator::write_bindings` function that is implemented by the specific binding generator.
-    1. `uniffi_bindgen` would also expose its `CodeOracle`, `CodeType` and `CodeDeclaration` types to help developers create a standard way to interact with code generation.
-It shouldn't however, restrict developers to use those concepts if they don't fit a specific binding.

 ## Pros and Cons of the Options

 ### **[Option 1] Do nothing**